confluentinc/ksql/docs/developer-guide/create-a-stream.md

 you can specify the key in the column list of the CREATE STREAM statement.

-For example, the Kafka message key of the pageviews topic is a `BIGINT` containing the `viewtime`.
-So, you can write the CREATE STREAM statement like this:
+For example, the Kafka message key of the pageviews topic is a `BIGINT` containing the `viewtime`. so you can write the CREATE STREAM statement like this:

 ```sql
 CREATE STREAM pageviews_withkey